 So, our suggestion to save on commissions and similar is to use a Eurozone (if possible) card to make all possible payments.
 If you need to withdraw money, withdraw as much as possible and pay attention to the information on the screen as it is mandatory by law to come there with cost information.

 Costs of traveling in Austria

-#36 Austria is a very expensive country to travel to, almost on the level of Israel, the Netherlands and Nordics.
-It is therefore much more expensive than Portugal or Spain, and it doesn’t even compare to most Eastern European countries.
+#36 One of the things you need to know before traveling to Austria is that it is a very expensive country to travel to, almost on the level of Israel, the Netherlands, and the Nordics.
+It is, therefore, much more expensive than Portugal or Spain, and it doesn’t even compare to most Eastern European countries.
 Since the average cost of living is also one of the most expensive in Europe, almost all day-to-day expenses are a little more expensive than elsewhere.

 It is difficult to predict how much you will spend per day, as it depends a lot on what type of traveler you are.
-In our experience, almost always as backpackers, we have spent around 60 Euros per person, per day.
-However, it is quite easy to reach 150 or 200 Euros a day, without splurging too much, because in high season the prices go up a lot in the most popular places.
+In our experience, almost always as backpackers, we have spent around 60 Euros per person per day.
+However, it is quite easy to reach 150 or 200 Euros a day without splurging too much because, in high season, the prices increase greatly in the most popular places.

 #37 As with most places, accommodation is one of the biggest slices of travel costs.
-In Austria, a bed in a cheap hostel in Vienna or Salzburg will cost 20 Euros a day.
+A bed in a cheap hostel in Vienna or Salzburg will cost at very least 20 Euros a day in Austria.
 While a room for two in a cheap hotel will cost 50-100 Euros, an average hotel can cost between 100 and 200 Euros, and a luxury hotel hardly ever costs below 200 Euros a day.
-At the peak of the high season, these prices may be even higher.
+These prices may be even higher at the peak of the high season.

-In Austria, we suggest you use booking.com to book accommodation as it has an immense variety of hotels, guest-houses, hostels, and even local accommodation, at the best prices.
+In Austria, we suggest you use booking.com to book accommodation as it has an immense variety of hotels, guest houses, hostels, and even local accommodations, at the best prices.